fyrst-digital/elysium-docs/content/en/manual/slide-builder/advanced-settings.md

 ## Specify your own template file

 Here you can specify your own Twig file.
-So if you have knowledge of Twig, you can create individual templates for your slides that can be reused as desired.
+If you have knowledge of Twig, you can create individual templates for your slides that can be reused as desired.

 If you have entered a Twig file, a path will be displayed below where the file must be created.
 It is best to do this within a custom theme or plugin to stay update-safe.
 Template files that are not found will be ignored, so no error message will be displayed.